Black and white apostrophes on top of a yellow background

 Kylie Merrick has supported applicants and new students as a Student Ambassador for MA Fine Art Online, drawing on her own experience as a single working mum navigating the shift from on-campus undergraduate study to online postgraduate learning.

-Nabil Khan is the founder of Skin For All, an educational platform covering 30-plus dermatological conditions across diverse skin tones, which has now reached over 10,000 page views.
-Beyond the platform, Nabil has contributed to a CEDAW consultation, spoken at the Truro School International Women's Day Business Breakfast, and consistently championed health equity in Cornwall and far beyond.
+Naabil Khan is the founder of Skin For All, an educational platform covering 30-plus dermatological conditions across diverse skin tones, which has now reached over 10,000 page views.
+Beyond the platform, Naabil has contributed to a CEDAW consultation, spoken at the Truro School International Women's Day Business Breakfast, and consistently championed health equity in Cornwall and far beyond.

 Campaign of the Year